-Whether you decide to do it on the window sill or dedicate an entire balcony or it, growing herbs and some vegetables is a convenient way to grow your own food here.
+Whether you decide to do it on the window sill or dedicate an entire balcony to it, growing herbs and some vegetables are a convenient way to grow your own food here.
 Parsley, oregano, ginger, mint and spring onion don’t occupy much space, can be grown on vertical wooden pallets and require minimal watering.
 Vertical gardens need holes for proper drainage but provide more produce for less effort.

 Colour It Up

 While flowers themselves make for colourful balcony gardens, not all of them grow all the year through.
 Alternate different kinds of flowers and plants, place contrasting colours everywhere, see for the kinds of plants that require sunlight or can manage with shade.
 Rotating plants and pots around will make your balcony garden more vibrant, interesting and textured.
 Matching plant markers, oxidised red flooring, bright furniture and embellished balcony walls up the look of the space.